giovanni-cutri/disney-comics-covers/README.md

 disney-comics-covers [country]
 ```

-Replace ''country'' with the code of the country you want to download the publications of.
+Replace *country* with the code of the country you want to download the publications of.
 Type ```--help``` for further details.